 When the renewal request is granted, the ANC will reset the timer to the granted value and prolong the operation on current channel.

-Mapping to IEEE 802 technologies
+A.1.8 Mapping to IEEE 802 technologies

-While all IEEE 802 radio technologies contain specifications for operation in unlicensed spectrum, only a few support operations in TVWS.
-IEEE 802.22 is fully aimed for TVWS operations, and IEEE 802.11af amended the IEEE 802.11 WLAN specification by a special mode fulfilling the requirements for licensed shared access in unused TV bands.
+While all IEEE 802 radio technologies contain specifications for operation in unlicensed spectrum, only a few support operations exist in TVWS.
+IEEE 802.22 is fully aimed for TVWS operations, and IEEE 802.11 TVWS amended the IEEE 802.11 WLAN specification by a special mode fulfilling the requirements for licensed shared access in unused TV bands.